uyuni-project/uyuni-rfc/accepted/0000-mcp-server-auth.md

 # Summary
 [summary]: #summary

-This RFC presents two architectural patterns for securely connecting the Uyuni MCP server to the Uyuni API.
+This RFC presents three architectural patterns for securely connecting the Uyuni MCP server to the Uyuni API.
 The core challenge is bridging an OAuth-based system with Uyuni's existing credential-based API.
-This document details two viable solutions: a "Service Account with Internal Authorization" pattern that requires no changes to Uyuni's codebase, and an "OAuth Token Exchange" pattern that offers tighter integration at the cost of modifying Uyuni.
-Both designs aim to enable secure, user-delegated actions from an LLM-based agent.
+This document details three viable solutions: a "Service Account with Internal Authorization" pattern that requires no changes to Uyuni's codebase, an "OAuth Token Exchange" pattern that offers tighter integration at the cost of modifying Uyuni, and a "Per-User API Key" pattern, which would first require adding a new API key generation and management system to Uyuni.
+All designs aim to enable secure, user-delegated actions from an LLM-based agent.

 # Motivation
 [motivation]: #motivation